CoolerVoid/libParseURL/README.md

 $ cd libParseURL

-# sh install.sh
+\# sh install.sh

-Look the file "test.c" to understand how to use this library...
+# Look the file "test.c" to understand how to use this library...

+by CoolerVoid